-Monroe Owen Appraisal, Inc. understands the special needs of estate executors
+Monroe Owen Appraisal, Inc. knows the special needs of estate executors

-Estate settlement is an important and sometimes stressful task.
-As an executor you have been entrusted to carry out the wishes of the deceased as swiftly and with as much dignity as possible.
-You can count on us to act quickly and with as much empathy to the feelings of everyone in bereavement.
+Estate settlement is often stressful, but a very important job.
+As an executor you have been entrusted to carry out the wishes of the departed as quickly and respectfully as possible.
+You can count on us to act quickly and with as much respect to the feelings of everyone in bereavement.

-Attorneys and accountants rely on our understanding when calculating real property values for estates, divorces, or other disputes requiring a worth being placed on real property.
-Often, all parties will have different expectations of how the appraisal process should work; however, our understanding of the estate process will undoubtedly satisfy all parties involved.
-In our company, we are accustomed to working with law offices in producing reports that transcend their needs.
+We've made it our company's goal in supplying excellent appraisals that attorneys and accountants have come to depend on.
+Sometimes, everyone involved will have different ideas of how the appraisal process should work; however, our experience of the estate process will, without a doubt, satisfy all parties involved.
+In our company, we are accustomed to dealing with law offices in supplying appraisals that out-strip their demands.

-Contact us immediately to discuss your individual estate appraisal requirements and how we can put our business acumen to work for you.
+Contact us immediately to discuss your precise estate appraisal requirements and how we can put our knowledge to work for you.

-Generally, settling an estate necessitates an irrefutable appraisal report to show fair market value for the home to the satisfaction of the parties involved.
-We know that in times like this, acquiring an appraisal report is the furthest thought from your mind.
-Because of this, often there can be times that the effective date of an appraisal report differs from the date of your loss.
-Our staff is familiar with the practices and requirements needed to produce a retroactive appraisal with an effective date and fair market value estimate matching the exact date you suffered the loss of your loved one.
-The ethics provision explained within the Uniform Standards of Professional Appraisal Practice (USPAP) attunes our staff to confidentiality, assuring the fullest degree of discretion for you.
+Settling an estate most often demands an appraisal to suggest fair market value for the property in question.
+We know that in this time of loss, ordering an appraisal report is the furthest thought from your mind.
+Due to this, there is a chance that the time of death differs from the time the appraisal is ordered.
+We are comfortable with the systems and requirements obligatory to supply a retroactive appraisal with an effective date and fair market value estimate matching the exact date your loved one passed away.
+The ethics provision stated within the Uniform Standards of Professional Appraisal Practice (USPAP) attunes our staff to confidentiality, providing the strongest degree of discretion for you.

-An accurate report showing the appraiser's opinion of value is important to back the methods the appraiser used to come to his conclusions.
+An accurate report showing the appraiser's opinion of value is important to support the methods the appraiser used to come to his conclusions.